dejarvzal/periodtrack-sinatra-app/README.md

-*Description:* Period.Tracker App allows women to keep track of their menstrual cycle to know when their PMS symptoms will likely start.
+**Description:** Period.Tracker App allows women to keep track of their menstrual cycle to know when their PMS symptoms will likely start.

-*Install Instructions:*
+**Contributors Guide:**  This is simple starter project for learning.
+Not currently looking for contribution efforts at this time.
+Will update once that has changed.

-*Contributors Guide:*
+**Install Instructions:** TBD

-*License:*  This project is licensed under the terms of the MIT license. ../periodtrack_sinatra_app/license.md
+**License:**  This project is licensed under the terms of the MIT license. ../periodtrack_sinatra_app/license.md